 Figure 13: The ASA Cluster is running in transparent mode, HSRP isolation is enable improving the workflow while the session is maintained stateful.

-All ASA members share the same IP address and same vMAC address.
+When the ASA cluster is running in routed mode, the members share the same IP address and same vMAC address.
 Consequently to avoid any duplicate MAC address to appear from different switch ports, a router on each site can be added (preferred method) to separate the layer 2 data traffic between the spanned ether-channel and the LAN extension.
 Indeed, if the VLAN attaching the front-end servers is L2-adjacent with the firewall, then the vPC peer will detect the same vMAC address bouncing from different interfaces (toward the ASA members and from the data LAN extension, which is definitely not an expected situation in Ethernet).

 Figure 14: The same vMAC is learnt from both sides of each vPC peers.
 A challenging situation definitely not supported by the protocol Ethernet.